Alison Weir, The Princes In The Tower (The Folio Society, London: 1992)

 Richard of Gloucester was typical of the magnates of the period: acquisitive, hungry for wealth, land and power, brave in battle, tough, ruthless, energetic, and keenly interested in warfare, heraldry, and the manly pursuits such as hunting and hawking.

-Read the full post for QUOTE OF THE WEEK from this book, plus previous entries …
+Read the full post for previous QUOTE OF THE WEEK entries …

 Plus, of course, this month’s Pony Tail Shakespeare text …

 Quote of the week (w/e 07 May 2017): Gãmini Salgãdo, The Elizabethan Underworld (The Folio Society, London: 2006)